Auto-wah: Notable examples

 The first envelope-controlled filter built for musical instruments was the Mu-Tron III, invented by Mike Beigel.
 Other examples include the MXR Envelope Filter and the Boss AW-2 Auto Wah (LFO controlled).

 Grateful Dead guitarist Jerry Garcia is known for extensive use of an envelope filter (particularly the Mu-Tron III), examples being his playing on "Estimated Prophet" and "Shakedown Street".
 Phish guitarist Trey Anastasio also frequently uses the effect, especially in addition to the use of distortion.
 The guitar solo in "What I Am" by Edie Brickell & New Bohemians features an auto-wah effect.
+J Mascis became well known for the use of the effect thanks to his role as guitarist in the group Dinosaur Jr.